In this section

 The patient should be ready for transfusion prior to picking up

-blood from the blood bank. eg appropriate IV access, written order
+blood from the blood bank. eg appropriate IV access, consent completed, pre-medication administered if required.

 For any non-emergency transfusion the patient/parents should have